tektutor/rhel9/Day1/README.md

 umask 022
 ```
 <pre>
-The above command removes no permssion for the owner of the file/folder.
+The above command removes no permissions for the owner of the file/folder.
 The above command removes write permission for the other users in same group
 The above command removes write permission for the other users in other groups
 </pre>